Scheduled MonumentsEnglandOffa's Dyke: section on St Briavels Common, 190m west of Hudnalls Farm

 What is Offa's Dyke: section on St Briavels Common, 190m west of Hudnalls Farm?

-Offa's Dyke is a linear earthwork constructed during the reign of King Offa of Mercia in the late eighth century, forming a substantial boundary between the Anglo-Saxon kingdom and Wales.
+Offa's Dyke is a linear earthwork constructed during the reign of King Offa of Mercia in the late eighth century, primarily serving as a territorial and defensive boundary between the Anglo-Saxon kingdom of Mercia and the Welsh principalities to the west.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020526.

 Who is responsible for protecting Offa's Dyke: section on St Briavels Common, 190m west of Hudnalls Farm?